-The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in this report.
-The Company's approach to managing credit and liquidity risk is described in Note 18 of the Financial Statements.
-Its capital management procedures and available capital resources are presented and described separately in Note 21 of the Financial Statements.
+The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in this Strategic Report.
+In addition, the Company's approach to managing credit and liquidity risk is described in Note 14 of the Financial Statements.
+Its capital management procedures and available capital resources are presented and described separately in Note 17 of the Financial Statements.